tranminhduc4796/RosLiCamFuse/README.md

 ```
 -0.328462 0.078086 -0.004439 -0.000034 0.000000
 ```
-`Note`: If the image is undistorted (exp: images in KITTI), set all coefficients to 0:
+`Note`: If the image is already undistorted (exp: images in KITTI), set all coefficients to 0:
 ```
 0 0 0 0 0
 ```